threedworld-mit/tdw/Documentation/lessons/audio/initialize_audio.md

 ## Play audio

-You can call `audio_intializer.play(path, object_id)` to play a .wav file.
+You can call `audio_intializer.play(path, position)` to play a .wav file.

 - `path` is the path to the .wav file
-- `object_id` is the ID of an object in the scene.
-In TDW, audio must have a source object.
+- `position` is the position of the audio source.
-- If you want a [robot joint](../robots/overview.md) to be the source, set the optional parameter: `robot_joint=True`.
+- You can optionally set the parameter `audio_id` to an integer.
+Each audio source has a unique ID.
+If you don't set this parameter, a unique ID will be generated.

 This `play()` function loads the .wav file and converts it into a useable byte array.
 It then tells the build to play the audio by sending [`play_audio_data`](../../api/command_api.md#play_audio_data).